cid-harvard/vis-toolkit/README.md

 * Customizable tooltips (d3plus.tooltip.create())
 * Capture state (and enable slide shows), enable loading at a specific state
 * Dynamically load data, lazy data loading
-* Some storytelling feature: step by step animation, etc.
 * Callback once the loading is terminated
 * Binding with external buttons/widgets
 * Legend: should be informative on the mapping and the quantity of attributes, also actionable for filtering.
 Multiple selections should be allowed.